The Weekly Collection

 Rom 5:6 says, “For while we were still helpless, at the right time, Christ died for the ungodly!”

 “While we were yet sinners, Christ died for us!”
 V-8 He didn’t shed His blood for us, because we were already Christians.
+He shed His blood because we were SINNERS!

 After telling the parable of the “good Samaritan”, in Luke 10:30-37, Jesus asked His listeners; “Which of these three, do you think proved to be a neighbor to the one who fell into the robber’s hands?
 And they said to Him; The one who showed mercy toward him.
 And Jesus said to them; Go and do likewise.”

 Jesus said, in Mat 22:39, “You shall love your neighbor as yourself.”
+Who should love their neighbor?
+Individual Christians, or congregations of Christians?
+Individuals AND congregations, of course.

 So, let me summarize..